Harassment case: The tourist obsessed with her ex-boss - judge overturns conviction

-A tourist convicted of criminal harrasment after she became obsessed with one of her employers during a working holiday, has had her conviction and sentence overturned.
+A tourist who became obsessed with one of her employers during a working holiday has successfully overturned her sentence and conviction for criminal harassment.

 Sin Tan Chang, 31, a Chinese national, was sentenced by Judge Brandt Shortland to nine months of intensive supervision after pleading guilty to three charges of harassment.